 • Assessing whether or not particular activities, countries, or regions are high risk in relation to slavery or human trafficking by consulting supplier auditors/or assessments.

-• We consider suppliers from Eastern Europe or Asia to be a potentially higher risk – and these assessments/audits will have a greater degree of focus.
+• In this regard we consider suppliers from Eastern Europe and/or Asia to be potentially higher risk – and these assessments/audits will have a greater degree of focus.

-In the coming year, we will seek to measure how effective we have been to ensure that modern slavery is not taking place in any part of our business or supply chains.
+We will seek to periodically measure how effective we have been to ensure that modern slavery is not taking place in any part of our business or supply chains.
 We will also provide training to key employees so that they can identify and understand what modern slavery is, how to report concerns so that they can support and facilitate our ongoing commitment to combating modern slavery.